dbrugne/donut/README.md

 [ ] A user mention me (immediate, email, deactivable globally) [ ] Global option to avoid all emails from donut

+## Possible methods
+sendToUid
+* Send to Uid globalChannel
+sendToRoom
+* Send to room globalChannel (with option to put in history or not) sendToAll
+* Send to every connected user informAllUserThatCanViewThisOne

 ## Grunt tasks
 - Deploy
   - create new folder, git clone